Amtonyjack/EmotionPredictor/README.md

 # EmotionPredictor
-it by opencv module to recognize the facial Emotion
+opencv module to recognize the facial Emotion